I know it’s Friday and you are expecting a pattern from history. Surprise… not today. Today we are knitting a dishcloth.

 If you don’t know what I’m referring to then check out this page: http://patternduchess.com/patterns/pattern-from-history/

 I got little bored with decoding (and I’m also lazy), so I thought we could actually knit something from those patterns.
 I had a box of cotton yarn lying around (no, it’s not weird to have a box of yarn for emergencies) and my kitchen desperately needed a color.
-Didn’t got too much time, so washcloths it is.
+Didn’t have too much time, so washcloths it is.

-I think this pattern is perfect for dishcloths, because it isn’t too smooth.
+I think this pattern is perfect for dishcloths because it isn’t too smooth.
 Sometimes you just have to really scrub the dishes, and washcloths with texture are better this way.
 You know what I’m talking about, don’t you?

 By the way, you may want to knit dishcloth dress too – check that free pattern here…